vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

   just enough to give that red tinge to the mix.
 This provided the substance/umami.

+### Cool liquid food on 2023-08-24 from 10:15 AM to 11:15 AM

+For "breakfast" on 2023-08-24, I had another cool liquid food meal, with similar ingredients as my cool liquid food meal of the previous night.

+I had my regular daily supplements with this meal, but none of the pain medication.

 ## Sleep

 ### Sleep on night of 2023-08-23